What is Garden Leave?

 What is the garden leave definition?

-Garden leave is a type of leave used when an employee is leaving a company - usually, to start a new role with a competitor of their current employer.
+Garden leave is a type of leave used when an employee is leaving a job - usually, to work for a competitor of their current employer.

 During their absence from the company, both the employer and the employee remain bound by the terms of their employment contract.